Tessa Johnson, Minnesota's top girls' basketball player, chooses national champion South Carolina

 "When she was sidelined with her injury her sophomore year, it was like having another coach on the bench and in practice," Hamre said.
 "Her knowledge of the game is admirable.
 During that time, she was driven to become a better player and was always working on her game, both physically and mentally."

+Johnson acknowledged this summer was the best she has felt since suffering the injury but said she is still not fully recovered.

+"I thought I had played at my highest level after the AAU season," Johnson said.
+"There is still some doubt in the back of my mind.
+I'm not at 100 percent yet because my hip strength is not fully back."

-Hamre said choosing a school, and a coaching staff, was difficult for Johnson.
+Hamre said choosing a school, and a coaching staff, was a difficult decision for his standout.